RandomSort/practical-git-students/the-practical-git.md

 # The Practical Git

 Hi,
-I am the second to submit a pull request to this repository and I am so happy to do it!
+I am the eighty-fifth to submit a pull request to this repository and I am so happy to do it!

 I represent the book, so I am a part of an exercise, how exciting is this?!?